suprayaskalyan/calculator/README.md

 # calculator
-Calculate me! - A calculator made by Suprayas Kalyan using HTML,CSS,JavaScript
+Calculate me! - A calculator made by Suprayas Kalyan. using HTML,CSS,JavaScript